Carnation Flower Growing:

 Harvesting and Yield in Carnation Flower Growing:- After planting, it takes 4 months to come to peak flowering.
 One can expect 10 to 10 flowers per plant in commercial carnation cultivation.
-However, yield may depend many factors such as variety, soil type, plant age and other cultivation practices.
-Picking of carnations should be carried 2 to 3 times a week with long stem and pocked in a bunch.
-On an average 10 to 12 lakhs of flowers per ha can be obtained.
+However, yield may depend on many factors such as variety, soil type, plant age, and other cultivation practices.
+Picking of carnations should be carried 2 to 3 times a week with a long stems and pocked in a bunch.
+On average 10 to 12 lakhs of flowers per ha can be obtained.

 You can cover the buds with bud nets to delay harvesting depending on market demand.
 Place the bud nets covering the entire flower bud when the buds start showing colours to enhances the bud size and flower development.

-Post harvesting in Carnation Flower Growing:- As soon as the flowers are harvested, they should be placed in container or plastic bucket with clean water or in any floral preservatives.
-After harvest they carnations should be pre-cooled at 20°C for 2 to 3 hours.
+Post harvesting in Carnation Flower Growing:- As soon as the flowers are harvested, they should be placed in a container or plastic bucket with clean water or in any floral preservatives.
+After harvest, the carnations should be pre-cooled at 20°C for 2 to 3 hours.
 Grading of carnations should be done based on the stem length and bud size.
-Usually any flower market requires a bunch of 10, 15, 20 or 25 flowers which should be tied with rubber band and the blooms covered with butter paper sleeves.
+Usually, any flower market requires a bunch of 10, 15, 20, or 25 flowers which should be tied with a rubber band and the blooms covered with butter paper sleeves.

 Tips in Carnation Flower Growing:-